-The SMAs are a partnership of SUMA, SARM, the Ministry of Government Relations, UMAAS, the RMAA, and New North.
+The SMAs are а partnership of Municipalities of Saskatchewan.
+Saskatchewan Association of Rural Municipalities, the Ministry of Government Relations, Urban Municipal Administrators Association of Saskatchewan (UMAAS), Rural Municipal Administrators' Association (RMAA), and New North.
 It was created in 2006 to showcase and celebrate noteworthy practices of municipalities in Saskatchewan.